 Phone: (506) 273-5535

-Tobique First Nation works in partnership with the Province of New Brunswick Anglophone West School District to oversee the delivery of education for Tobique First Nation learners attending Andover Elementary (Grades K to 5), Perth-Andover Middle School (Grades 6 to 8) and Southern Victoria High School (Grades 9 to 12).
+Tobique First Nation Education works in partnership with the Province of New Brunswick through the Anglophone West School District to ensure the delivery of educational services for all on-Reserve members of Tobique First Nation enrolled in Andover Elementary (Grades K to 5), Perth-Andover Middle School (Grades 6 to 8) and Southern Victoria High School (Grades 9 to 12).

-Tobique First Nation encourages all community members with school age children between the K-4 to Grade 5 to attend Mah-Sos School but recognize and respect the right to choose.
+Tobique First Nation Education encourages all community members with school age children between the K-4 to Grade 5 to attend Mah-Sos School but we also recognize and respect the parental right to choose.

 Tobique First Nation learners attending the Perth-Andover Middle School and Southern Victoria High School are offered additional academic and culturally based support through the Enhanced First Nation Education Programs and Services Agreement.